reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

   Assertions.assertEquals("PPL", toUpper.andThen(replaceVowels).apply("apple"));
 }
 ```

-In the `functionComposition` test, two functions are composed to manipulate a string.
+In the `functionComposition` test, we compose two functions to manipulate a string.
 The first function converts the string to uppercase, while the second one removes vowels.
 Using `compose()`, it first removes vowels and then converts to uppercase.
 Using `andThen()`, it first converts to uppercase and then removes vowels.
 We verify the results using assertion.

 ### BiFunction